nanoman657/nanoman657.github.io/_posts/2023-09-19-removing-duplicates-in-bq.md

 >The first type of key you establish for a table is the candidate key, which is a field or set of fields that uniquely identifies a single instance of the table’s subject.
 Each table must have at least one candidate key.
 You’ll eventually examine the table’s pool of available candidate keys and designate one of them as the official primary key for the table.

-In our example, the combination of `first_name` and `last_name` serves as the primary key.
-This means that even if someone changes their favorite color, they remain the same person.
+The primary key is the principal means we have of identifying single instances of our table's subject.
+In our example, the combination of `first_name` and `last_name` serves as the primary key, since there is no other candidate key.
+This means that even if someone changes their favorite color, we still consider them to be the same person.

 One interesting facet about Data Warehouses is that they privilege data ingestion over uniqueness.
 In other words, they focus on getting data *into* tables more than they do preventing duplicates.
 If you read the Google BigQuery blog, you'll find that although you can specify record keys, [Google BigQuery does not enforce them](https://cloud.google.com/blog/products/data-analytics/join-optimizations-with-bigquery-primary-and-foreign-keys/#:~:text=The%20user%20must%20use%20the%20NOT%20ENFORCED%20qualifier%20when%20defining%20constraints%20as%20enforcement%20is%20not%20supported%20by%20BigQuery%20at%20this%20time.).
 This is clearly a violation of Hernandez's rule regarding keys.
 If we want to impose keys on our data warehouse tables, we'll have to do it ourselves.
 ### Removing Duplicates with BigQuery